shaquille-hall/se577-train-system/README.md

 ## Getting Started

-1. Fork this repository.
+1. Clone this repository.

-2. Clone your forked repo.

-3. Download the latest version of [Postgres](https://www.postgresql.org/download/) for your OS.
+2. Download the latest version of [Postgres](https://www.postgresql.org/download/) for your OS.
 Install with the default options and remember the admin password you set.

-4. Open pgAdmin 4 (this comes with Postgres) and create a new database called "TrainDemo".
+3. Open pgAdmin 4 (this comes with Postgres) and create a new database called "TrainDemo".

-5. Unzip `amtrak_sql.zip` and run `init_tables.sql` then `init_data.sql` on your new database.
-This populates our database with some initial tables and data.
+4. Run `database/*.sql` (be sure to run `database/init_data.sql` last) on your new database.
+This populates the database with all the tables and data.
 The easiest way to run queries is with Query Tool (`Tools > Query Tool`) in pgAdmin 4.

-6. Update `src/main/resources/application.properties` with your Postgres password.
+5. Update `src/main/resources/application.properties` with your Postgres password.
 Make sure not to commit changes to this file to source control.

-7. Add your GitHub `client-id` and `client-secret` to your `application.properties`.
+6. Add your GitHub `client-id` and `client-secret` to your `application.properties`.
 See the "Authentication" section.

-8. Run the project in IntelliJ, Eclipse, or on the command line with
+7. Run the project in IntelliJ, Eclipse, or on the command line with
     ```
     mvnw clean package
     java -jar target/TrainDemo-0.0.1-SNAPSHOT.jar
     ```

-9. Visit `localhost:8080` in a browser.
+8. Visit `localhost:8080` in a browser.

 ## Authentication

-Included already is authentication using GitHub.
+Authentication is performed using GitHub.
 For more info on how this works see [here](https://spring.io/guides/tutorials/spring-boot-oauth2/).
 You will have to add a new app to your GitHub account before you can run this application.

 > To use GitHub’s OAuth 2.0 authentication system for login, you must first [Add a new GitHub app](https://github.com/settings/developers).
 >